+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Festivals and Pilgrimage Events

 If you want to see Gosaikunda at its most alive, Janai Purnima in August is when it all happens.
 It is on the day of the full moon in the Nepali month of Shrawan that thousands of Hindu pilgrims and Shaivite sadhus trek up to the lake to take a holy dip in its icy cold water, believing it washes away all their sins and secures divine blessings for them for the rest of the year.
-There is something mesmerizing in watching pilgrims trek up the mountain trail barefoot, chanting prayers and carrying offerings for the gods.
+Something is mesmerizing in watching pilgrims trek up the mountain trail barefoot, chanting prayers and carrying offerings for the gods.
 The Buddhist faith reveres this lake too, for it is connected to Guru Rinpoche, who is said to have meditated in this area.
 During the festival days, the whole area around the lake comes alive with devotion, color, and a kind of raw spiritual energy that you simply have to see for yourself.

 Trek Insights